spotwise/railyard/README.md

 * 2016-08-21 Added support for Office 365 authentication
 * 2018-03-02 Rewritten to use Rails 5.x and Bootstrap 4.x
 * 2020-07-24 Completely rewritten to use Rails 6.x
+* 2021-01-10 Completely rewritten to use Rails 6.1 and Bootstrap 5